Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Alternative proof of Theorem Alternative proof of Theorem 2.2

 For $j=1,2,\ldots,n$, we subtract the $(n+j)$-th column multiplied by $u^{2n}$ from the $j$-th column.
 Then, for $i=n+2,n+3,\ldots,2n$, multiply the $(2n+2-i)$-th row with $u^{i-n-1} v^{-i+n+1}$ and add it to the $i$-th row.
 After this, the entries in the first $n$ columns that are in row $n+1$ or below vanish.
-This implies that the determinant is the product of the determinants of the upper left block and the lower right block, i.e.
+This implies that the determinant is the product of the determinants of the upper left block and the lower right block, that is,

-where we make use of the Iverson bracket: For a logical statement $S$, we set $\left[S\right]=1$ if $S$ is true and $\left[S\right]=0$ otherwise.
+where we make use of the \emph{Iverson bracket}: For a logical statement $S$, we set $\left[S\right]=1$ if $S$ is true and $\left[S\right]=0$ otherwise.

 The assertion then follows by taking the numerator of \eqref{applyto} as well as the specialization and some further manipulations into account.